Bridge Multisections of Knotted Surfaces in $S^4$: Introduction

 \section{Introduction}

-Embedded surfaces in 4-space can be described using movies, marked vertex diagrams, broken surface diagrams, or via braid charts \cite{book_knotted_surfaces}.
-Some of these presentations resemble techniques for studying knots in 3-space.
-For instance, the 4-dimensional analog of a knot projection is a broken surface diagram, where the self-intersections of an immersed surface in 3-space are decorated with crossing information.
+Smoothly embedded surfaces in $S^4$ can be described using movies, marked vertex diagrams, broken surface diagrams, or via braid charts \cite{book_knotted_surfaces}.
+Some of these presentations resemble techniques for studying knots in 3--space.
+For instance, the 4-dimensional analog of a knot projection is a broken surface diagram, where the self-intersections of an immersed surface in 3--space are decorated with crossing information.

 Bridge splittings for links in 3--space, often called plat projections, are classic tools in knot theory \cite[Ch 27]{encyclopedia_knots}.
-In 2017, Meier and Zupan introduced an analog of plats for surface-links in 4--space \cite{MZ}. \emph{Triplane diagrams} are triplets of trivial tangles such that the union of any two is a 3--dimensional bridge presentation of an unlink in $S^3$.
+In 2017, motivated by Gay and Kirby's theory of trisections of 4--manifolds \cite{GK}, Meier and Zupan introduced an analog of plats for surface-links in $S^4$ \cite{MZ}. \emph{Triplane diagrams} are triplets of trivial tangles such that the union of any two is a 3--dimensional bridge presentation of an unlink in $S^3$.
 Any surface can be described using a triplane diagram.
 Since their introduction, triplane diagrams have been used to study known surface-link invariants such as colorings \cite{Sato_coloring_tris}, Seifert solids \cite{JMMZ_solids}, triple point numbers \cite{JMMZ_classic}, and the fundamental group of the complement \cite{joseph_meridional_ranks}.
 Examples of new invariants obtained from triplane diagrams are the crossing number \cite{Zupan_simple}, group trisections \cite{blackwell_group_tris}, Nielsen equivalence \cite{JMMZ_classic}, and $\mathcal{L}$-invariants \cite{Blair_KT_inv,Aranda_KT_2023}.

 In 2022, Islambouli, Karimi, Lambert-Cole, and Meier introduced a generalization of triplane diagrams where the number of tangles is arbitrary \cite{islambouli2022toric}.
 A \emph{multiplane diagram} $\Tcal$ is a tuple $(T_1,\dots, T_n)$ of trivial tangles such that consecutive pairs, including the last and first tangles, form bridge presentations of unlinks in 3--space.
 As with triplanes, multiplane diagrams determine embeddings of surfaces in the \mbox{4--sphere.} Invariants of triplane diagrams, such as the $\mathcal{L}$-invariant \cite{pants}, have been generalized to this setting.
 In Section \ref{sec:multisections}, we survey the known families of multiplane diagrams in the literature, such as 2--bridge multisections, completely decomposable diagrams, and multiplane diagrams of twist spun knots.